Docker vs. Containerd: A Quick Comparison (2023)

 When Docker was monolithic, a single application translated our command, then pulled in the container image, started it, and made it accessible on port 80.
 Nowadays, that's not true anymore.
 In a very simplified form, this is what currently happens:

-So we can now finally understand what containerd is.
+So we can now finally understand what Containerd is.
 In tech terms, it is a container runtime.
-This is a sort of container manager.
+This is a sort of Container manager.
 It takes care of things such as:

-• Setting up networking between these containers, so that they can communicate with each other, or the outside world.
+- Setting up networking between these containers so that they can communicate with each other or the outside world.

-• Starting, stopping, restarting containers.
+- Starting, stopping, and restarting containers.

 Well, after years and years of work, Docker developers started to split up different sections of Docker's code.
 So one part of the code became containerd.
-Some other part became runc.
-But, why?
+Some other parts became runc.
+But why?
 First of all, this makes things simpler for developers.
-Now instead of digging through various files, trying to find the part of code responsible for starting containers, developers can just go directly to runc, which has a separate GitHub page.
-So, in the past, runc was just some section of Docker's code responsible for this job.
-But developers slowly extracted that code and made it into an entirely separate utility.
-But this wasn't just to make development easier.
+Now, instead of digging through various files and trying to find the part of the code responsible for starting containers, developers can just go directly to runc, which has a separate GitHub page.

 Docker vs. Containerd: What Is The Difference?